STE - Sustainable Engineering

 Sustainability assessment and management for engineering design and development; theoretical, regulatory, and practical implications; Detroit and global applications.
 Offered Yearly.

-Restriction(s): Enrollment limited to students with a class of Junior or Senior; enrollment is limited to Graduate level students.
+Restriction(s): Enrollment is limited to Graduate level students; enrollment limited to students with a class of Junior or Senior.

 Equivalent: CE 6270